AlbertGBarber/Wall-Hung-LED-Spiral/README.md

 They are for mounting the Wemos D1 mini controller and the spiral's light sensor.

 The central crystal is a circular 76mm diameter suncatcher I bought on Aliexpress: <a href="https://a.aliexpress.com/_mtR4YlD">here.</a> (Make sure you pick the 76mm diameter option).
-The LEDs are "pebble" style WS2812b's 1ith 10mm spacing, just search for them on Aliexpress.
-Otherwise everything else should be easily findable.
+The LEDs are "pebble" style WS2812b's with 10mm spacing, just search for them on Aliexpress.
 You'll need a 5V 10A power adapted to power the whole thing.
 The hanging hooks I used are hand-bag hooks that you can find on Amazon.
 They should have an M3 screw thread.
 For the segment panels I used simple resume paper (0.2mm thick).